What To Do If You Are Involved in a Hit-And-Run Accident

 Tips for Reducing Your Risk of Hit-and-Run Accidents

-Although not every incident can be avoided, taking precautionary measures helps:
+While not every incident is avoidable, taking precautionary measures can help:

 • Drive attentively and avoid distractions